mockery/mockery/docs/getting_started/installation.rst

 Installation
 ============

-Mockery can be installed using Composer, PEAR or by cloning it from its GitHub repository.
-These three options are outlined below.
+Mockery can be installed using Composer or by cloning it from its GitHub repository.
+These two options are outlined below.

 Composer
 --------